plone/documentation/adapt-and-extend/theming/resources.rst

       });

-requirejs require/define and resource/bundle
+RequireJS require/define and resource/bundle
 --------------------------------------------

-In working with requirejs, you'll likely be aware of the `mismatched anonymous define() <http://requirejs.org/docs/errors.html#mismatch>`_ potential misuse of require and define.
+In working with RequireJS, you'll likely be aware of the `mismatched anonymous define() <http://requirejs.org/docs/errors.html#mismatch>`_ potential misuse of require and define.

 Basically, it comes down to, you should not use `define` with script tags.
 `define` should only be included in a page by using a `require` call.